securitykiss-com/rfw/README.md

 - documentation
 - run as daemon (check fail2ban code)
 - add --non-daemon option at rfw startup
-- implement expire - put commands with expire to priority queue and poll in loop
-- should rfw have default expire time?
-Make it configurable, non-positive value => no expire
 - expire parameter only for INSERT/PUT commands ?
 Not clear what to do after expiry time of DELETE command, so let's apply this constraint (expire only for 'I' commands)

 REST queries: